fbpx

 Almost all properties in the UK are either one of the following ownership types:

-• Leasehold means that property owners also own their property is built on.
-Responsibility for maintenance of the land is therefore up to you.
-This is commonly used with detached properties.
+• Freehold means that property owners also own their property is on.
+They are responsible for maintenance of this land.
+This common with detached properties.

-• Freehold means owners pay the land owner of their property a ground rent, and service charge for maintenance.
-It is most commonly used with flats
+• Leasehold means property owners don’t own this land, they lease it.
+So, they pay the land owner ground rent and service charge for maintenance.
+It is most commonly used with flats.

 You usually convert a leasehold into freehold using a ‘Section 13 notice’.

-This notice outlines your intent to the freeholder to purchase the freehold of your property.
+This outlines your intent to the freeholder to buy the freehold of your property.

-The freeholder might respond by agreeing immediately or asking to negotiate terms.
+The freeholder might agreeing immediately or ask to negotiate terms.
 If they refuse, then the matter can go to court.

 Once you and the freeholder agree, you can proceed with the conversion.
-A solicitor is typically needed – their expertise will be invaluable.
+A solicitor’s expertise will be invaluable for this.
+They will help you gather and submit the right freehold documents, for example.

-If negotiations fail, many experts recommend that you apply to the Leasehold Valuation Tribunal to find a fair price.
+Negotiations might fail.
+If so, many experts recommend that you apply to the Leasehold Valuation Tribunal to find a fair price.

 Reasons to convert a leasehold to a freehold